Dog moulting: why dogs shed and how to manage it

 What are the six coat types in dogs?

-Coat Type | Description | Examples | Grooming Tips |
+Coat Type & Examples | Description & Grooming Tips |

-Smooth coats | Short hair that lies close to the body.
-Minimal grooming but sheds light hairs regularly. | Doberman | Regular grooming to remove loose hair. |
+Short hair that lies close to the body.
+Minimal grooming is needed, but they shed light hairs regularly.
+Tip: Regular grooming helps remove loose hair and maintain coat health. |

-Wire coats | Harsh outer coat and soft undercoat.
-Requires regular grooming to prevent matting. | Terrier breeds | Hand-stripping twice a year to remove dead hair.
-Groom regularly to avoid tangles. |
+Wire coats have a harsh outer coat and a soft undercoat, which requires regular grooming to prevent matting.
+Tip: Hand-stripping twice a year helps remove dead hair and maintain the coat's natural texture.
+Regular brushing prevents tangles. |

-Wool/scissored coats | Curly, fluffy coats that shed very little but mat easily.
-Requires regular trimming or clipping to maintain shape and prevent overgrowth. | Poodle, Bichon Frise | Daily brushing to prevent matting.
-Regular professional grooming for trimming and shaping. |
+Curly, fluffy coats that shed very little but mat easily.
+They require regular trimming or clipping to maintain shape and prevent overgrowth.
+Tip: Daily brushing helps prevent matting, while regular professional grooming ensures the coat stays manageable and healthy. |

-Combination coats | Mix of coat types, often found in designer breeds.
-May shed less but still needs regular grooming to prevent matting. | Labradoodle, Cockapoo | Groom regularly according to the specific mix of coat traits inherited. |
+These coats combine different textures, often found in designer breeds.
+They may shed less but still need regular grooming to prevent matting.
+Tip: Groom according to the specific mix of coat traits inherited.
+Regular brushing and trimming help keep the coat healthy and manageable. |

 Read more: Dog hygiene and grooming advice